boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

 ## New Information Elements for Shared TCP Options

 ExIDs can be either 2 or 4 bytes in length {{!RFC6994}}.
-Two new IEs are defined to accomodate these two lengths without introducing extra complexity in mixing both types in the same IE.
+Two new IPFIX IEs are defined to accomodate these two lengths without introducing extra complexity in mixing both types in the same IPFIX IE.

-This document requests IANA to add the following new IEs to the IANA IPFIX registry {{IANA-IPFIX}}.
+This document requests IANA to add the following new IPFIX IEs to the IANA IPFIX registry {{IANA-IPFIX}}.

 ### tcpExID16 Information Element